jasonchadwick/website-old/pages/quops.md

 Quops (short for "quantum operations") is a board game where the board and cards are based on the rules of quantum mechanics.
 The goal is simple: If you are player 0, get the values of all the tiles as close to 0 as possible.
 If you are player 1, get them as close to 1 as possible.

 Each player has a hand of 5 cards, some of which affect a single tile and some of which affect two tiles.
 One-tile cards cannot be played on tiles entirely owned by your opponent, and two-tile cards must have one tile that is not completely owned by the opponent.
 On each turn, a player may use up to 3 cards, then draw back up to 5 at the end of their turn.
-Play continues until the total sum of all tiles is either less than 1 (in which case player 0 has won) or greater than `ntiles-1` (in which case player 1 has won).

 Tiles are hexagonal (six neighbors), and two-tile cards can only be played on neighboring tiles.

-Mathematically, a board of *n* tiles is described by the superposition of bit vectors $$[b_0, b_1, ... b_k], k=2^n.$$ Player 0's goal is to make the most probable state become all 0s, while  Player 1's goal is to make it become all 1s.
+Mathematically, a board of *n* tiles is described by the superposition of bit vectors $[b_0, b_1, ... b_k]$ where $k=2^n$.
+Player 0's goal is to make the most probable state become $\ket{00...0}$ while  Player 1's goal is to make it become $\ket{11...1}$.
 This entire game could be described using quantum mechanics and matrices (and it is, in the code) - the only thing that the hexagonal board design decides is what possible unitary manipulations are allowed on the bits.
 In the backend, gameplay creates a quantum computer circuit step by step.
 In theory, this game could be physically implemented on a quantum computer, with each tile being a qubit.

 ### Gameplay example